esbrandt/mixxx-sublime-snippets/readme.md

 - Use `TAB` and `Shift+TAB` to cycle forward/backward through editable tags.
 - Use `ESC` to exit snippet mode.

+### Auto completion

+In the editor, Sublime Text will show the options as you type (parts of) the trigger keyword.
+You can insert the snippet by selecting it from the options or completing the trigger keyword and hitting the `Tab` key.

+Making sure auto-completion is turned on for xml files.

+If auto-completion is not turned on for you, open your personal settings like this:

+    Sublime Text 2 > Preferences > Settings - User (Max OSX)
+    Preferences > Settings - User (Windows)
+    Preferences > Settings - User (Linux)

+If you want the autocomplete dropdown to appear in xml files as you type then add this line to your *User Preferences.sublime-settings* file:

+    {
+        "auto_complete_selector": "text.xml"
+    }

 Contents - What's included
 --------------------------